AmirrezaAsari/Big-Number/README.md

 # Big Number Calculator
-saving and calculations of big numbers using stack data structure.
+saving and calculations of big numbers using array data structure.